01 Feb Sapien

 In a Nutshell

-Amid the controversy surrounding the 2016 U.S. Presidential Election emerged a new phenomena propagated by social media and its reach – fake news.
-Prior to this it was referred to as ‘click bait,’ used to draw in mindless content consumers in exchange for a small PPC (pay-per-click) charge.
+Amid the controversy surrounding the 2016 U.S. Presidential Election emerged a new phenomena propagated by social media and its reach: fake news.
+Prior to this, it was referred to as ‘click bait,’ used to draw in mindless content consumers in exchange for a small PPC (pay-per-click) charge.
 Through clever deception by centralized authorities, social media channels were used to inject bias via false reporting.
-By targeting small groups of supporters, ‘fake news’ was organically spread, – ‘shared’ – hiding its dark origins and demonstrating the power of information, be it valid or invalid.
+By targeting small groups of supporters, “fake news” was organically spread – “shared,” in social media parlance – hiding its dark origins and demonstrating the power of information, be it valid or invalid.

-Similar to an eBay trust score, actions by users on the platform such as publishing a post or making a trade can be voted on for having a positive, or negative impact on the user’s reputation.
-All users will begin with one reputation point once their account is created, where it goes from there is entirely up to them.
+Similar to an eBay trust score, actions by users on the platform such as publishing a post or making a trade can be voted on for having a positive or negative impact on the user’s reputation.
+All users will begin with one reputation point once their account is created; where it goes from there is entirely up to them.
 Users that have built more reputation over time will have a greater influence when they upvote or downvote another user.
-It appears that this reputation is unique to the community (think sub-reddit) that the user is interacting in.
+It appears that this reputation is unique to the community (think sub-reddit) in which the user is interacting.
 The reputation system being used by the Sapien network is arguably much more fair than the one STEEM uses.
 STEEM gives more voting power to the users that hold a greater amount of funds, creating an imbalanced system as more than 50% of STEEM currently being staked is in the hands of less than 20 individuals.
 One user equals one vote.

 Democratized Autonomous Platform (DAP) Proposals